Anuken/Mindustry/TRANSLATING.md

 #### Testing your translation bundle

-There are two ways to test the translation bundle:
+There are three ways to test the translation bundle:
 1) Assuming you have the PC version downloaded, download your bundle file, name it `bundle.properties`, then place it in the same folder as the Mindustry desktop executable and run it. *You should get a popup message in-game confirming that you have loaded an external translation.*
 2) For advanced users: simply download your fork of mindustry and compile/run the game.
+3) If you know how to make a mod, copy-paste your translation bundle into a file named `bundle.`(insert locale code here)`.properties`, and properly compile and run the mod.

-#### Translating for stores (Steam, ~~Google Play~~)
+#### Translating for stores (Steam~~, Google Play~~)

 NOTE: The Google Play description is in the process of being re-written, please do not translate it.

-If you would like to translate the descriptions for ~~Google Play~~ or Steam, see the [Fastlane Metadata folder](https://github.com/Anuken/Mindustry/tree/master/fastlane/metadata) and submit a pull request for files there.
+If you would like to translate the descriptions for ~~Google Play or~~ Steam, see the [Fastlane Metadata folder](https://github.com/Anuken/Mindustry/tree/master/fastlane/metadata) and submit a pull request for files there.
 On Google Play, you would create or edit the folder with the correct local code; for Steam, I have to update the translations manually, so just name the folder with the language name, and include the same files as the English folder does.

 **And that's it.**